The cinema sector in full transformation

 - Emergence of innovative technologies : virtual reality (VR), augmented reality (AR) and artificial intelligence (AI) are transforming production processes.

-These developments require versatile professionals who are able to master both the fundamentals of cinema and the latest technological advances.
+These developments require versatile professionals, capable of mastering both the fundamentals of cinema and the latest technological advances.

 Traditional film professions are evolving rapidly.
-The director must now master advanced visualization tools, the editor works with ever more complex software, and the production director integrates unprecedented ecological and technological constraints.
-In addition, new roles are emerging: virtual production supervisor, specialist in AI for audiovisual creation or even expert in immersive content.
-These jobs of the future require rigorous and up-to-date training.
+The director must now master advanced visualization tools, the editor works with ever more complex editing software, and the production director integrates unprecedented ecological and technological constraints.
+In addition, new roles are emerging: virtual production supervisor, AI specialist for audiovisual creation or expert in immersive content.
+These jobs of the future require rigorous and up-to-date training, such as that offered by the AMCA.

-AMCA stands out as an innovative film school, offering a demanding, professional education rooted in the realities of the sector.
+AMCA stands out as a Innovative Film School, offering demanding training, professionalizing and rooted in the realities of the sector.
 Our pedagogy is based on three pillars:

-- Practical learning : our students carry out several concrete projects over three years, supervised by a faculty made up of working professionals.
+- Practical learning : our students carry out several concrete projects over three years, supervised by a faculty composed of working professionals.

-- An inspiring environment : located in the heart of Paris, AMCA offers an ideal environment for developing creativity and meeting the requirements of the profession.
+- An inspiring environment : located in the heart of Paris, AMCA offers an ideal framework for developing creativity and meeting the requirements of the profession.

 - Strategic specializations : our courses meet the needs of the market with courses in: